 Drones1 are playing an increasing role in government service delivery.
 Potential uses include law enforcement, emergency and disaster management, infrastructure inspections and environmental monitoring.

 An individual’s image or voice is unique to that particular individual.
 Whether a recording of an individual’s image or voice could reasonably identify that individual will depend on the quality of the recording.
 Quality is determined by factors including the image size and resolution, position of the person to the camera, and the degree to which the individual’s face or other identifying characteristics are visible.
-If it is uncertain whether the recording will be of sufficient quality to identify an individual, agencies should err on the side of caution by treating the information as personal information and handling it in accordance with the privacy principles.

 What an individual was doing, where they were at a particular time or what they said is clearly information about the individual as it reveals a fact or opinion about them.
-Even if the information is about something other than an individual – a piece of land, for example – it can still be about an individual if there is a sufficient connection between the fact or opinion and the individual to reveal something about the individual.3
+Even if the information is about something other than an individual – a piece of land, for example – it can still be about an individual if there is a sufficient connection between the fact or opinion and the individual to reveal something about the individual.

 Florin Shire Council uses drones to survey its population of rodents of unusual size (ROUS), an invasive animal under the Fire Swamp Act 1987.
 While the information collected is about ROUS, it is subsequently matched with Council’s property records and used to identify individuals who are unlawfully keeping ROUS.
 Information that a resident has not complied with animal management legislation is the personal information of that individual.